Church of St. Vincent Ferrer (Manhattan): Programs and services

 The church celebrates Mass three times a day and four times on Sunday.
 Vigils are observed on Saturday nights and the evenings before Holy Days of Obligation.
 The Sacrament of Reconciliation (confession) is offered all evenings except Sunday.
 The Liturgy of the Hours is observed by the Dominican friars daily in the Friars' Chapel which is open to the public.

 Outside the church, the congregation's Social Concerns Committee coordinates involvement in charitable work in the area.
 Members host holiday parties and bingo games at the Women's Shelter in the neighboring Park Avenue Armory, staff the Yorkville Common Pantry and assist members of nearby Jan Hus Presbyterian Church in feeding the homeless on Tuesday nights.
 The congregation is also a member organization of East Congregations for Housing Justice, which advocates for affordable housing in Manhattan.

 Notable people

 Andy Warhol regularly attended Mass at the church.

 In 2000, Prince Maximilian of Liechtenstein and Angela Brown married at the church.

-Several notable funeral masses have taken place at St. Vincent Ferrer.
-Dorothy Kilgallen's funeral mass took place on November 11, 1965, with 2,600 people in attendance.
-The funeral mass of politician Geraldine Ferraro took place on March 31, 2011; she and her husband John Zaccaro had been married at the church in 1960.
-The funeral mass of businesswoman Ivana Trump took place on July 20, 2022, at St. Vincent Ferrer.
+Several notable funeral Masses have taken place at St. Vincent Ferrer.
+Dorothy Kilgallen's funeral Mass took place on November 11, 1965, with 2,600 people in attendance.
+The funeral Mass of politician Geraldine Ferraro took place on March 31, 2011; she and her husband John Zaccaro had been married at the church in 1960.
+The funeral Mass of businesswoman Ivana Trump took place there on July 20, 2022.